-The worksite monitor shall not have a current or former financial, personal, or familial relationship with the licensee, or other relationship that could reasonably be expected to compromise the ability of the monitor to render impartial and unbiased reports to the Board-.
+The worksite monitor shall not have a current or former financial, personal, or familial relationship with the licensee, or other relationship that could reasonably be expected to compromise the ability of the monitor to render impartial and unbiased reports to the Board.
+All other requirements for a worksite monitor shall meet the requirements of a worksite monitor under Uniform Standards #7.
 Reporting by the worksite monitor to the Board shall be as follows:

-Any suspected substance abuse must be orally reported to the Board and the licensee's employer within one (1) business day of occurrence...
-If the occurrence is not during the Board's normal business hours, the oral report must be within one (1)

-hour of the next business day.
+Any suspected substance abuse must be orally reported to the Board and the licensee's employer within one (1) business day of occurrence.
+If the occurrence is not during the Board's normal business hours, the oral report must be within one (1) hour of the next business day.
 A written report shall be submitted to the Board within forty-eight (48) hours of occurrence.

-The worksite monitor shall complete and submit a written report monthly or as directed by the boardBoard.
-The report shall include as applicable: the licensee's name; license number; worksite monitor's name and signature; worksite monitor's license number; worksite location(s); dates licensee had face-to-face contact with monitor; worksite staff interviewed; attendance report; any change in behavior and/or personal habits; any indicators that can lead to suspected substance abuse.
+The worksite monitor shall complete and submit a written report monthly or as directed by the Board.
+The report shall include as applieable: the licensee's name; license number; worksite monitor's name and signature; worksite monitor's license number; worksite location(s); dates licensee had face-to-face contact with monitor; worksite staff interviewed as applicable; attendance report; any change in behavior and/or personal habits; any indicators that can lead to suspected substance abuse.